-The City of Leeds Pipe Band was formed in 1960 as a self-supporting, non- profitmaking organisation.
-We participate in many local events across Yorkshire throughout the year and we now have quite a number of repeat appearances.
+In 1960, The City of Leeds Pipe Band formed as a self-supporting, non-profit making organisation.
+We participate in many local events across Yorkshire throughout the year, and we now have quite a number of repeat appearances.

 The continued existence of the Band depends on:

-- a strong belief in the need for maintenance of this extremely important part of our British culture – traditional music
+- a strong belief in the need for maintenance of this crucial part of our British culture – traditional music

 - a ready supply of new members, both young and older, experienced and inexperienced, wishing to develop their skills in the playing of the bagpipes and drums

 - a dedicated team of teachers willing to share their experience and help others to learn

 - careful management of funds, and re-investment in improvements to uniform

 As well as providing a place to learn the bagpipes or the drums, we are a happy group of people, who enjoy being together and entertaining the public.

 The pipe band has Championship success to its credit, as well as radio and television appearances and continental tours.

 We raise funds through our performances to provide practice space, along with maintaining and upgrading our look.
 Our uniform uses the Royal Stewart tartan, with archer green Military Doublet and feather bonnet with red hackle such as that worn by the Black Watch.
 It is one of the few bands that you will see still parading in full uniform.
 To see what we look like, take a look at the gallery.